anhvir/c203/README.md

 # c203: Week 04

+In addition to Programming 3.1 in the Notebook this week:

-This week we have 3 tiny small programs (and an accompanied `Makefile`) to play with pointers, linked lists and `gdb`/`valgrind`.
+We have 3 tiny small programs (and an accompanied `Makefile`) to play with pointers, linked lists and `gdb`/`valgrind`.
 You'd better to follow the instructions in the bottom to transfer the whole directory to your Jupyter workplace first.
 Then run